 First, Turkey’s recent actions go directly against our national security objectives and the resources we have put behind achieving them.

 The Turkish government has taken direct military action against Syrian Kurds whom we have armed and supported, and who helped us combat ISIS and successfully remove ISIS’s territorial control in Syria.
 Beyond that are the concerning authoritarian steps Prime Minister Erdogan has taken within his own borders, such as last year’s constitutional referendum giving the prime minister sweeping executive powers, as well as moves increasingly taken to detain journalists.
 Let’s not forget his security detail’s indefensible (and illegal) attack against protesters demonstrating in front of the Turkish ambassador’s residence in Washington, DC.

 Second, President Trump likely doesn’t care what Turkey thinks anyway, just as he doesn’t care how other countries react to his other foreign policy decisions.

-This is illustrated in a number of his foreign policy moves -- such as his announcement that the United States will increase tariffs on steel and aluminum, his decision to move the American embassy in Israel to Jerusalem, and his undiplomatic and militaristic tweets on North Korea.
+This is illustrated in a number of his foreign policy moves – such as his announcement that the United States will increase tariffs on steel and aluminum, his decision to move the American embassy in Israel to Jerusalem, and his undiplomatic and militaristic tweets on North Korea.
 So let Trump capitalize on this characteristic and make this declaration his own victory.

 Certainly, Turkey is likely to react negatively, even harshly, at first.
 This could possibly pose risks during American engagement in Syria, but as evidenced by the recent summit in Ankara where Russian President Vladimir Putin, Iranian President Hassan Rouhani, and Prime Minister Erdogan met to discuss Syria, Turkey has appeared to forge an alliance with Russia and Iran in this crisis anyway.
 Like every other time a nation has recognized the genocide, Turkey will ultimately be forced to move on.
 Turkey is no stranger to overcoming differences with a country when doing so serves its interests.

 Russia, for example, officially recognized the Armenian genocide (in 1995, 2005, and 2015), and yet Turkey has recently sought warmer relations with Moscow.
 The relationship between Moscow and Ankara, Turkey’s capital, has proven to be much bigger than this dispute.
 And so it is with the United States.

 Third, and most importantly, President Trump stands to win on other foreign policy objectives from a genocide declaration.

 Such a move would underscore US resolve to hold perpetrators of atrocities accountable and would also demonstrate a willingness to unapologetically uphold our principles without fear.
-That kind of approach gives the United States leverage in negotiations or other diplomatic pursuits -- for example as they relate to supporting Vice President Mike Pence’s promise to defend Christians in the Middle East or the persecution of other minorities – because others will know the United States is not afraid to speak the truth.
+That kind of approach gives the United States leverage in negotiations or other diplomatic pursuits – for example as they relate to supporting Vice President Mike Pence’s promise to defend Christians in the Middle East or the persecution of other minorities – because others will know the United States is not afraid to speak the truth.

-For a President apparently unconcerned with diplomatic fallout and undeterred by threats of unsustainable retaliation, recognizing the Armenian genocide on this year’s Armenian Remembrance Day is an easy win -- not only for the United States and the Armenian-American community, but for a President who has a global reputation for indifference to truth.
+For a President apparently unconcerned with diplomatic fallout and undeterred by threats of unsustainable retaliation, recognizing the Armenian genocide on this year’s Armenian Remembrance Day is an easy win – not only for the United States and the Armenian-American community, but for a President who has a global reputation for indifference to truth.